quincyjo/vcl-client/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Documentation

+Documentation can be generated using [CompoDoc](https://github.com/compodoc/compodoc).